 Worship provides the vibrant heartbeat of the life of our Christian community.
 We have a modern catholic tradition, confidently, but not defensively so.
 We enjoy a mix of different Christian traditions within our congregation.

-The Daily Office are said in the Lady Chapel and attended by a small number of the congregation.
-Mass is celebrated on a regular basis throughout the week – for details follow the Daily Services page.
+The Daily Office (currently Morning Prayer) is said in the Lady Chapel and attended by a small number of the congregation.
+Mass is celebrated on Sundays and midweek – for details follow the Daily Services page.
 The whole Christian community comes together to celebrate on a Sunday morning at the Parish Mass.

 Children in Church

 Children of all ages are very welcome at all our worship.
 A new and attractive children's area within the main worship space is welcomed by both younger children and their parents.
 Activity packs for Baptisms and other services have also been introduced and have been well received.
 We are searching for more ways for the children to be 'at home' and to use their gifts.

 - foster the teaching and practice of contemplative prayer in the Christian tradition.